ETH Elective Courses

 Each student's certificate course selections are subject to approval by the program.
 Since the ETH certificate is intended to supplement or complement the program of study in the student's department of concentration, no more than one course taken in fulfillment of the concentration may be counted toward the certificate.
 Similarly, no more than a total of two courses may be counted toward both ETH and other certificates no matter how many other certificates the student may pursue.
 A minimum grade of B is required for any course counted for the ETH certificate.

 Students are encouraged to study abroad and courses taken abroad may be counted toward the certificate.
 Preliminary approval for a study abroad course can be given after the program reviews the course content; final acceptance of a course taken abroad will be made after completion of the semester abroad.
 A student who intends to use a study abroad course to satisfy a certificate course requirement should plan to submit to ETH copies of the course syllabus and transcript from the study abroad institution as soon as possible upon return to Princeton.
 Students planning to study abroad should consult the program well in advance to coordinate their course schedules.

-Because of the considerations explained above, the approval of elective courses for each student is necessarily individualized.
-For more information please see the FAQs page.
+Because of the variety of considerations, the approval of elective courses for each student is necessarily individualized.
+For details relevant to different student profiles, please also see the FAQs page.

 The elective course lists are subject to change as course offerings are updated each semester.
 They are also subject to annual review by the executive committee.